amcintosh/eInkCalendar/README.md

    `LOCALE: "en_US"` (or e.g. `en-GB.UTF-8`) Select your desired format and language.
    It needs to be installed on your device (which 95% of time is already the case - as it's you system-language.
    You can list all installed local-packages with `locale -a`.
    If the desired one is missing, add it in this menu `sudo dpkg-reconfigure locales` (for Raspberry Pis) or take a look at the general [Debian Wiki](https://wiki.debian.org/Locale)).

    `CALENDAR_URLS` The addresses of your shared calendars.
-(It needs to be publicly accessible by this URL)

    `CALDAV_CONTACT_USER = "louis"` Username for logging into your CALDAV contact-list.